refactoror/SelBlocks/testUserExtension/README.md

  extension.
 After that is set up, you should be able to just run `C:\projects\selenium\selblocks\SelBlocks\testUserExtension\runTestsOnServer.cmd` to launch the automatic tests in firefox.

+*Run `runTestsOnServer.cmd --help` to see all the options available.*

 As soon as the automatic tests complete, the results should open in your browser.
 The server should restart in debug mode and the page to the test suite